googleapis/google-cloud-java/java-gkebackup/README.md

 ## Authorization

-The client application making API calls must be granted [authorization scopes][auth-scopes] required for the desired Backup for GKE APIs, and the authenticated principal must have the [IAM role(s)][predefined-iam-roles] required to access GCP resources using the Backup for GKE API calls.
+The client application making API calls must be granted [authorization scopes][auth-scopes] required for the desired Backup for GKE API APIs, and the authenticated principal must have the [IAM role(s)][predefined-iam-roles] required to access GCP resources using the Backup for GKE API API calls.

 ## Getting Started

 ### Prerequisites

-You will need a [Google Cloud Platform Console][developer-console] project with the Backup for GKE [API enabled][enable-api].
+You will need a [Google Cloud Platform Console][developer-console] project with the Backup for GKE API [API enabled][enable-api].
-You will need to [enable billing][enable-billing] to use Google Backup for GKE.
+You will need to [enable billing][enable-billing] to use Google Backup for GKE API.
 [Follow these instructions][create-project] to get your project set up.
 You will also need to set up the local development environment by
 [installing the Google Cloud Command Line Interface][cloud-cli] and running the following commands in command line:
 `gcloud auth login` and `gcloud config set project [YOUR PROJECT ID]`.

 ### Installation and setup

-You'll need to obtain the `google-cloud-gke-backup` library.
-See the [Quickstart](#quickstart) section to add `google-cloud-gke-backup` as a dependency in your code.
+You'll need to obtain the `google-cloud-gkebackup` library.
+See the [Quickstart](#quickstart) section to add `google-cloud-gkebackup` as a dependency in your code.

-## About Backup for GKE
+## About Backup for GKE API

-[Backup for GKE][product-docs] is a service for backing up and restoring workloads in GKE.
+[Backup for GKE API][product-docs] Backup for GKE is a managed Kubernetes workload backup and restore
+    service for GKE clusters.

-See the [Backup for GKE client library docs][javadocs] to learn how to use this Backup for GKE Client Library.
+See the [Backup for GKE API client library docs][javadocs] to learn how to use this Backup for GKE API Client Library.